gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 overly conservative since there cannot be any races in this code since `client` does not have any other local uses within `openNewAccount` and `client` was just constructed implying `client` cannot have any uses outside of `openNewAccount`.
-If the language rules allowed the compiler to consider the uses of `client`, the compiler could accept this code after proving that this code is race free.
+If the language rules allowed the compiler to analyze the uses of `client`, the compiler could accept this code after proving that this code is race free.

 The simple example above shows the extreme limitations on expressivity caused by not using a flow-sensitive use based approach as defined currently by Swift's